DemonSlayer111/Atliux-TOS-Privacy/privacy.md

 - Visit our website at [https://atliux.com](/), or any website of ours that links to this privacy notice
 - Use the Atliux discord bot

-## What Informationn Do We Collect?
+## What Information Do We Collect?
 ### Personal information you disclose to us

 ***In Short:** We collect personal information that you provide to us.*